-The Science Behind Stink: How to Get Rid of Body Odor Naturally
+The Science Behind Stink: What Causes B.O. and How To Get Rid of It

 In order to understand how to stop that stink, it’s important to understand why we stink

 You do the ol’ underarm sniff and…..whoops.
 Don’t sweat it though (sorry, we had to), it happens to the best of us.
 Sure, B.O. is a bummer but there are good (and bad) ways to stop it.
 But first, in order to understand how to stop that stink, it’s important to understand why we stink.